 Can I get a GST invoice for my purchases?

-GST invoices are automatically created at the time of purchase and can be found on your GST Settings page.
+GST invoices are automatically created at the time of purchase and can be found on your Payment Settings page.
 All invoices are designed to comply with the legal requirements set forth by the Australian Taxation Office.
 Additionally, all invoices will be archived in Creative Market’s tax compliance system.

 Will GST collected from a shop owner’s sales be shown on 1099s and 1042s?

 No, because GST is not an income tax, amounts collected will not appear on US forms.

 For Australian buyers, is there any way to be exempt from GST, besides providing an ABN?

 As a shop owner, are my earnings affected by GST?